AlirezaSaei1/ML-Assignments/README.md

 # ML-Assignments
-This repo is for assignments of Fundamentals of Machine Learning Course!
+Repository for Fundamentals of Machine Learning Course (Fall 2023) by Peyman Adibi.